Archerqvq/HTML5-CSS3/Notes.md

 ### Alt attribute of \<img>

-- Allow search engines such as Google Chrome to actually knwo what is in the image because without this description, search engines dont's really have a know of knowing what the image is actually about.
+- Allow search engines such as Google Chrome to actually know what is in the image because without this description, search engines dont's really have a know of knowing what the image is actually about.
 - More important is that by specifying the description of the image, we can also allow blind people to use a website.
 So users who can use a screen reader will not see the image but instead they will have the screen reader read the alternative text to them **(This is the meaning of technology)**.

 ### Meta elements inside the head with attribute charset